shijie-xu/python-lectures/_build/html/_sources/intro.md

 cells are ready.
 ```
 ### Run cells
-You can run and edit any code in the cells on the page, e.g., [Using Python as a calculator](lec-1.html#using-python-as-a-calculator).
+You can now run and edit any code in the cells on the page, e.g., [Using Python as a calculator](lec-1.html#using-python-as-a-calculator).
 ```{figure} images/guide-4.png
 ---
 height: 250px